21 at 33: Release and reception

 "Little Jeannie" was released as the album's lead single in April 1980.
 The single debuted on the Billboard Hot 100 on 3 May 1980 at number 65 before moving into the top 40 within its second week.
 By 7 June, the song entered the top 10 and reached its peak of number three the week of 19 July.
 This made it the highest-charting Elton John song to be co-written by Osborne, as well as John's biggest American hit in years.
 Additionally, the song had a longer stay in the US top 10 than any of John's previous singles.
 "Little Jeannie" charted even higher on the Billboard Adult Contemporary chart, where it reached number one, making it his fifth chart-topper.
 It was less successful in the UK, where it stalled at number 33 on the UK singles chart.
 "Sartorial Eloquence" was chosen as the album's second single and was released in August 1980; it was given the subtitle of "Don't Ya Wanna Play This Game No More?" in the US.
+Contained on the flipside of the single were two previously unreleased tracks, "Cartier" and "White Man Danger".
 By the time it charted, on 9 August, "Little Jeannie" was still in its peak position.
 "Sartorial Eloquence" was not as successful as its predecessor, only reaching number 39 in the US and number 44 in the UK.
 "Dear God" was released as the album's third and final single (in two versions, a standard pressing with one B-side and a "deluxe" edition with two more) in the UK that November and failed to chart.

 21 at 33 was released on 23 May 1980.
 The album debuted on the Billboard Top LPs and Tape chart on 31 May 1980, and would eventually reach a peak of number 13, his highest chart placement since Blue Moves.
 It became his sixteenth gold record, gaining the certification on 22 September 1980.
 In the UK, the album reached number 12, becoming the second album (along with Victim of Love) of John's to not reach the top 10 since Madman Across the Water (1971).